Fibroid Questions to Ask Your Doctor

 - by: Admin

-What are the symptoms of Uterine Fibroids?
+What are the symptoms of fibroids?
 Addressing your concerns immediately can save you years of future fibroid pain and infertility.
 Ask your doctor any and all questions.
 The more you know about fibroids, the better you can understand which fibroid treatment is right for you.
 To get in touch with the best fibroids doctor in Los Angeles, contact the Fibroid Treatment Collective to consult with Dr. McLucas.

 When speaking with your doctor, you may want to begin by asking how, and why fibroids may be growing in your uterus.
-While each woman’s case is unique, your doctor may tell you that fibroids have been linked to increased estrogen, and for many women fibroids begin during pregnancy, and before menopause.
+While each woman’s case is unique, your doctor may tell you that fibroids have been linked to increased estrogen, and for many women, fibroids begin during pregnancy, and before menopause.
 If your symptoms began around these times fibroids may be the cause.

 Outline Your Fibroid Symptoms

 Give your doctor an overview of your symptoms, in addition to asking any specific symptom related questions.
 If you are experiencing an unusually heavy menstrual cycle, ask about the differences between a very heavy period, and fibroid related bleeding.
 It may be difficult to tell for most women on their own, so be as thorough as possible when explaining your symptoms.
-Fibroid related bleeding usually results in large clots, chunks of tissue in the blood, irregular intensity of flow, and a longer-lasting period.
+Fibroid related bleeding usually results in large clots, chunks of tissue in the blood, the irregular intensity of flow, and a longer-lasting period.

 If your stomach is enlarging unexpectedly, ask your doctor if it could be related to fibroid growth.
 Fibroids may be the cause if you have gained weight with no apparent dietary changes, are not pregnant, and are experiencing abdominal bloating.
 In some cases, fibroids have been known to press on organs and nerves, causing back and leg pain, and constipation, and urinary frequency.